 This is obviously a longitudinal anxiety.
 I understand and accept that they has been used as an epicene pronoun.
 I’m just hoping that we can preemptively skip over the dialect privilege caused by th’all by doing a singular GNP before we have descendants worrying about anything like the second-person situation I outlined above.

-Linguistically, I’m conscious of how difficult some sounds are for non-English speakers, in regional dialects, and in orthography:
+Linguistically, I’m conscious of how difficult some sounds are for non-native English speakers, in regional English dialects, and in orthography:

 - w > v in we (which disallows ve)